Submitting information

 We can generate and sign the metadata file as described in the official documentation.

-Just follow the F.A.Q questions at the top of the form
+Just follow the F.A.Q questions at the top of the form.

 Is it possible to see my newly minted native token or NFT on pool.pm?

-Yes, since the end of July 2021, we adapted the metadata generated during the minting to fit to the following Cardano Improvement Proposal metadata standard CIP-25.
+Yes, since the end of July 2021, we adapted the metadata generated during the minting to fit the following Cardano Improvement Proposal metadata standard CIP-25.

 Pool.pm is using this standard to display images or preview of NFT.